kor-hq/bibleio/README.md

 BibleJSON is a new universal formatting standard for putting biblical texts into JSON.

+> [!WARNING]
+> BibleJSON and the converter is very new, in pre-alpha stages.
+We need your feedback on how the formatting works, and the converter script.
+> There are many bugs with the converter script.

 # `converter`

 Right now, you are able to convert [eBible.org](https://ebible.org) Bible `.htm` files into BibleJSON, with our converter script written in Rust.
 Soon, we plan to add support for other file formats.